Aircoookie/WLED/usermods/TTGO-T-Display/README.md

 Copy the `platformio_override.ini` file which is contained in the `usermods/TTGO-T-Display/` folder into the root of your project folder.
 This file contains an override that remaps the button pin of WLED to use the on-board button to the right of the USB-C connector (when viewed with the port oriented downward - see hardware photo).

 ### Platformio.ini changes
-This file isn't actually changed, but it is helpful to save the file in the VS Code application.
+Once the platformio_override.ini file has been copied as described above, the platformio.ini file isn't actually changed, but it is helpful to save the platformio.ini file in the VS Code application.
 This should trigger the download of the library dependencies.

 ### Change to the WLED_T-Display environment
 This should appear as an option in the bottom toolbar.